Gepetto/supaero2021/README.md

 ## Set up

-The software can be run natively on Ubuntu LTS, following the instructions below.
-Alternativelly, two virtualizations have been prepared.
+Two virtualizations have been prepared to execute the software on any system.
-A Docker image is available, follow the instructions below.
+A Docker image is available, follow the instructions [here](setup/README.md#setting-up-with-docker).
-Or you can download a complete virtual box, see also the instructions below.
+Or you can download a complete virtual box, see also the instructions [here](setup/readme.md#setting-up-with-virtualbox).

-### Docker setting
+The software can be run natively on Ubuntu LTS, following the instructions [here](setup/readme.md#native-installation).